progress/iceberg/PAS/Management/OEManager/ABL/USAGE.md

 Execute the `oemanager.[bat|sh]` command from within the utils folder to run the desired tasks from the command line.
 Where possible, default values will be determined automatically for HTTP/S ports, server paths, the instance's name, and the default ABL Application name.
 Any required or optional parameters may be overridden via the command line or by editing the `oemanager.properties` file in advance.

-Note that each request to an OEM-API endpoint will be automatically logged to a `commands.log` file.
+Note that each request to an OEM-API endpoint will be automatically logged to an `oemanager.log` file.
 No sensitive data will be included in these logged messages, only PID's and operationally-relevant information will be included in the URL or as query parameters to the API endpoint.

 ## Basic Usage ##